 Verdict: Although the quality of the food that we ordered was there, we found this Japanese restaurant rather on the expensive side (or the overall taste & quality didn’t match the price in our opinion).
-One thing is certain though, we’d still recommend the place at least once if you fancy ramen as much as we do.
+One thing is certain though, we’d still recommend the place a vist if you fancy ramen as much as we do.
 I for one am going back here and I can’t wait to try out there off the menu (secret) ramen of the day.

 So I came here for my 2nd try and ordered their seafood ramen that’s off the menu and oh boy I can definitely tell you it’s one for the books!
 I am salivating right now just writing this update for it!
 Totally a must try for ramen lovers out there!